The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 God is the logical author of these directives.
 He is the only being who could have conceptualized, transcribed, and embedded the messages in DNA.

-We can surmise, therefore, that evolution was an element of God’s plan at creation.
+We can surmise, therefore, that evolution was an element of God’s plan for creation.
 He scripted the vast array of successful DNA mutations that propagated plant and animal species from their kinds.

 Natural Selection